brotherbeer/mynum/README.md

 **Installation**

-Mynum has 5 files:
+Essential files:

- * [mynum.cpp][mynumcppfile] implements the elementary arithmetic and string formatting IO functions, the header file is [mynum.h][mynumheaderfile]
+ * [mynum.cpp][mynumcppfile] implements the elementary arithmetic and string releated functions, the header file is [mynum.h][mynumheaderfile]
  * [mytheory.cpp][mytheorycppfile] implements the number theoretic functions, such as GCD function, the header file is [mytheory.h][mytheoryheaderfile]
  * [myoperators.h][myoperatorheaderfile] overloads the associated C++ operators